The Home Buying Process

 We also need to verify that you can afford to purchase a home, these are the costs that occur prior to closing.
 Even though you may qualify for a 100% loan, such as a VA loan, you need to plan to have cash up front for earnest money (typically 1% of the value of the home) and any inspections (home inspection, radon, furnace, roof, etc.).
+Particular types of home inspections, like testing for radon for example, that have been conducted before you move in could help to prevent serious health risks from occurring.
+If abnormal levels of radon is found in your home, then professionals who can perform radon mitigation will reduce these levels so any health risks, such as those to your lungs, can be prevented.
+Paying extra upfront for these inspections could prove to be vital.
 Some lenders may also require you to pay for the appraisal in advance.

 Colorado requires all buyers to be properly represented in writing with a Buyer Agency Agreement, also known as a Contract to Buy Listing Agreement, prior to viewing the first property.
 This protects the buyer, buyer’s agent, and seller in the event of an accident or mishap.
-It also allows the agent to provide advice to the buyer and requires the agent to protect the buyer’s motivation for buying and financial information.
+It also allows the agent to provide advice to the buyer, such as if there is a need for Foundation Inspections, and requires the agent to protect the buyer’s motivation for buying and financial information.
 This is a contract between the buyer and the agent, but the agreement can be canceled by either party as long as the buyer is not under contract with a property.

 At our first meeting, we will give you a buyer book that includes tabs for viewing properties, for your loan information, and other official documents.
 I typically give you a copy of the Contract to Buy, so you have an opportunity to review the document before we write an offer.